cdapio/cdap/cdap-docs/developer-guide/source/debugging.rst

 Deploy the application, which includes a Custom Service::

-  // Deploy the application
+  // Deploy the Application
   ApplicationManager appManager = deployApplication(PurchaseApp.class);

-  // Start CatalogLookup service
+  // Start CatalogLookup Service
   ServiceManager serviceManager = appManager.startService("CatalogLookup");

 Because this call to start the service is asynchronous, the service may not actually be up right after the method